dylan-lang/opendylan/documentation/hacker-guide/source/runtime.rst

 Portability and Runtime Layers
 ------------------------------

-The design assumes that each of the concrete classes of the Simple Threads Library (``<thread>``, ``<simple-lock>``, ``<recursive-lock>``, ``<semaphore>`` and ``<notification>``) corresponds with an equivalent lower-level feature provided directly by either the operating system or
+The design assumes that each of the concrete classes of the Threads Library (``<thread>``, ``<simple-lock>``, ``<recursive-lock>``, ``<semaphore>`` and ``<notification>``) corresponds with an equivalent lower-level feature provided directly by either the operating system or